-In scholarship the “I am” sayings of Jesus found in the Gospel of John are quite controversial.
-They are as follows:
+Much of contemporary New Testament scholarship views the “I am” sayings of Jesus found in the Gospel of John as being controversial.
+The seven sayings in John are as follows:

 • I am the Bread of Life (6:35)